Crater (constellation): Stars

 The constellation Crater as it can be seen by the naked eye.

 The German cartographer Johann Bayer used the Greek letters alpha through lambda to label the most prominent stars in the constellation.
 Bode added more, though only Psi Crateris remains in use.
 John Flamsteed gave 31 stars in Crater and the segment of Hydra immediately below Crater Flamsteed designations, naming the resulting constellation Hydra et Crater.
 Most of these stars lie in Hydra.
 The three brightest stars—Delta, Alpha, and Gamma Crateris—form a triangle located near the brighter star Nu Hydrae in Hydra.
 Within the constellation's borders, there are 33 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)

 Delta Crateris is the brightest star in Crater at magnitude 3.6.
 Located 163 ± 4 light-years away, it is an orange giant star of spectral type K0III that is 1.0–1.4 times as massive as the Sun.
 An ageing star, it has cooled and expanded to 22.44 ± 0.28 times the Sun's radius.
 It is radiating 171.4 ± 9.0 as much power as the Sun from its outer envelope at an effective temperature of 4,408 ± 57 K. Traditionally called Alkes "the cup", (Note: from Arabic الكأس alka's) and marking the base of the cup is Alpha Crateris, an orange-hued star of magnitude 4.1, that is 141 ± 2 light-years from the Sun.
 With an estimated mass 1.75 ± 0.24 times that of the Sun, it has exhausted its core hydrogen and expanded to 13.2 ± 0.55 times the Sun's diameter, shining with 69 times its luminosity and an effective temperature of around 4600 K.

 With a magnitude of 4.5, Beta Crateris is a binary star system, consisting of a white-hued giant star of spectral type A1III and a white dwarf of spectral type DA1.4, 296 ± 8 light-years from the Sun.
 Much smaller than the primary, the white dwarf cannot be seen as a separate object, even by the Hubble Space Telescope.
 Gamma Crateris is a double star, resolvable in small amateur telescopes.
 The primary is a white main sequence star of spectral type A7V, that is an estimated 1.81 times as massive as the Sun, while the secondary—of magnitude 9.6—has 75% the Sun's mass, and is likely an orange dwarf.
 The two stars take at least 1150 years to orbit each other.
 The system is 85.6 ± 0.8 light-years away from the Sun.

+The constellation Crater showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.